 \begin{theorem} Assuming that Tor provides sender and receiver anonymity with respect to the communication server, the communication system provides sender and receiver anonymity at the network layer against adversaries who control the communication server and a subset of journalists. \end{theorem}

-\begin{proof} All messages go through the communication system and journalists never directly connect to each other.
-The communication system consists of the bulletin board and the pigeonhole and we study them separately.
+\begin{proof} All messages go through the communication system and journalists never directly connect with each other.
+We study separately the anonymity provided by the bulletin board and the pigeonhole.

-Senders use a fresh Tor circuit when executing \broadcastSend to publish an encrypted message (the query) to the bulletin board.
+To publish an encrypted message (the query) to the bulletin board, senders run the \broadcastSend protocol over a fresh Tor circuit.
 Sender anonymity is guaranteed by Tor.
 The bulletin board broadcasts all messages to all journalists.
 As these messages do not have an intended receiver, receiver anonymity is not relevant.

 Both senders and receivers use fresh Tor circuits when communicating with the communication servers.
-This ensures that communications are unlinkable at the network layer, and the adversary cannot identify the journalist from network artifacts.
-As shown in the unobservability proof, the pigeonhole can neither distinguish senders or receivers given addresses or encrypted messages. \end{proof}
+This ensures that communications are unlinkable at the network layer, and that the adversary cannot identify the journalist from network artifacts.
+As shown in the unobservability proof, the pigeonhole cannot distinguish senders' or receivers' given addresses or encrypted messages. \end{proof}

-This theorem only relates to anonymity at the network layer.
+This theorem only addresses the anonymity at the network layer.
 We discuss anonymity at the application layer, i.e., based on the content of messages, in Section~\ref{sub:leakage_analysis}.

-Tor does not provide sender or receiver anonymity against global passive adversaries. \name will migrate to stronger network layer anonymity systems (e.g., the Nym system~\cite{Nym}, based on Loopix~\cite{PiotrowskaHEMD17}) to obtain protection against global passive adversaries.
+Tor does not provide sender or receiver anonymity against global passive adversaries.
+To protect against global passive adversaries, \name will migrate to stronger network layer anonymity systems (e.g., the Nym system~\cite{Nym}, based on Loopix~\cite{PiotrowskaHEMD17})

-\subsection{Cost evaluation}
+\subsection{Cost Evaluation}

-We shaped the traffic based on the Poisson distribution to provide unobservability.
-However, such strong protection comes at a cost~\cite{Das0MK18}: Regardless of whether they have zero, one, or many conversations, every journalist sends messages at a rate $\ratecoversend$ to the other $N$ journalists, $\ratecoversend N$ per day.
+To guarantee unobservability, we schedule the traffic according to a Poisson distribution.
+However, such strong protection comes at a cost~\cite{Das0MK18}: Regardless of whether they have zero, one, or many conversations, every journalist sends messages at a rate $\ratecoversend$ to the other $N$ journalists, i.e., sends $\ratecoversend N$ messages per day.
 Consequently, every journalist also receives $\ratecoversend N$ messages a day.